nansencenter/NERSC-HYCOM-CICE/hycom/MSCPROGS/src/Section/README.md

 ## Preparations
 Whether you are extracting vertical sections of fields using **m2section** or computing transports using **m2transport** or **m2transport2** you need to define the start and end point of the sections in a file called *sections.in*.
 An example of such a file can be found in the folder **NERSC-HYCOM-CICE/hycom/MSCPROGS/Input/**.
 With *sections.in* defined, it was formerly necessary to first run `section_intersect`, whose purpose it is to set up the grid points which are needed to calculate transports and to interpolate section details.
 However, this is automatically called from the respective section tools executables and no longer needs to be done manually.

-## Extracting sections
-First define which variables to extracted in *extract.sec*.
-An example of such a file can be found in the folder **NERSC-HYCOM-CICE/hycom/MSCPROGS/Input/**.
-Then run:

-`  m2sections [list of .b hycom files to precess] `

 ## Scalar transport

 The “scalartransport.in” file can be used to make the routine m2transport2 calculate transport for additional tracer fields,